Saturday, June 3, 2017, 6-9pm

-Nearing is an artist book, screenprinted by hand during April 2017 that includes pop ups and fold outs.
-The spiral binding allows the book to stand up like a miniature stage allowing the reader to interact with the piece as a performative object as well as a book.
+Nearing is an artist book created by Jen Clay, screenprinted by hand with custom pop ups and fold out, during April 2017 via Existent Books.
+The spiral binding allows the book to stand up like a miniature stage enabling the reader to interact with the piece as a performative object as well as a book.

 The book consists of 18 pages with pop ups, cut outs, and fold outs.
 Nearing was printed in an edition of 100, all signed and numbered by the artist.